 Le Guin does a remarkable job of allowing the reader to see things differently.
 She reverses questions around how a society based on voluntary cooperation could work, by positing the opposite question from a reverse perspective.
 Shevek argues that “initiative” is “the natural incentive to work” and contends that “the strongest in the existence of any social species, are those who are most social”.
-Le Guin thereby asks the reader to examine their most basic beliefs and rejects, in the modern age, such as man’s inherent need for competition.
+Le Guin thereby asks the reader to examine the most basic beliefs of the modern age, such as man’s Darwinist need for competition.

 Essentially, Le Guin wants to raise the problem of how we take for “granted certain relationships which the other [cannot] even see”—she wants us to peer over those walls.

-Reflections on Le Guin’s The Dispossessed and our world today
+Reflections on cognitive estrangement and Ursula Le Guin’s The Dispossessed on our world today

 There’s a whole discussion on the modern versus the postmodern here, too.
 On how it’s theorised that when we were in the modern age, we believed we could change and shape the world—and in the postmodern age, we’re certain that things never change.
 But everything I could say on this has already been said best by Fredric Jameson, who’s written whole books on our “windless present”.
 Science fiction, for me, is so interesting because its a cure to political and social atrophy—it empowers us to confront how fragile a sense of continuity is; how fleeting the status quo, how flexible the future.
 How prime for inventing, rather than forever tumbling toward more of the same.